Efficient LLM Moderation with Multi-Layer Latent Prototypes: Acknowledgements

-\section{Acknowledgements.}
+\section{Acknowledgements}

-This research was also supported by the Polish National Science Centre (NCN) within grant no. 2023/51/I/ST6/02854 and by Warsaw University of Technology within the Excellence Initiative Research University (IDUB) programme.
-We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2024/017781.
+Filip Szatkowski was funded by National Science Centre (NCN, Poland) Grant No. 2022/45/B/ST6/02817.
+This research was partially supported by the National Science Center grant no. 2023/51/I/ST6/02854.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grants no. PLG/2025/018634 and PLG/2024/017781.